ISISComputingGroup/ibex_developers_manual/Sprint-Retrospective.md

 * Discuss items on the list
 * Discuss what made people mad, sad and glad during the sprint
 * Discuss the current state of the sprint board
+* Discuss items from the last sprint retrospective
+  * Are we implementing them?
+  * Are we happy with how implementing them went?

 ### After